sdegutis/90s.dev/site/public/guides/architecture.md

 which just wraps `BroadcastChannel` and scopes its handler to `sys.sysid` to limit it to the current user-agent (tab).

-Passing `null` basically just makes it into a type-safe `BroadcastChannel`.
+Passing `null` basically just makes it be a `BroadcastChannel` with type safety.

 ```ts
 export class BC<T extends { type: string }> {